hemanth/functional-programming-jargon/readme.md

 A category in category theory is a collection of objects and morphisms between them.
 In programming, typically types act as the objects and functions as morphisms.

-To be a valid category 3 rules must be met:
+To be a valid category, three rules must be met:

 1. There must be an identity morphism that maps an object to itself.
     Where `a` is an object in some category,